Building a PC

 Assemblage

-I took my sweet time going through the manuals in the boxes, and then everything started to come together (pun intended).
+I took my time reading through the manuals—yes, I actually read the manuals—and soon enough, everything started coming together (pun absolutely intended).

 Assembled